albertzak/node_adt/Readme.md

 ## Limitations and known bugs

+* The rubygem has many more features than this node package, such as CSV export and an ActiveRecord-like find method.
+* Cannot read `Date`, `Time`, or `Datetime` columns
 * ADT is read-only
 * External index files are not used
+* Tests are written against a database file which unfortunately I can't share.

 ## Acknowledgements

-Thank you, Chase Gray, for all the hard work of reverse-engineering the ADT format.
+Thank you, Chase Gray, for all the hard work of figuring out how the ADT format works.

 ## License